FAQ Health Professions

 Can the documents also be translated abroad?

-What can I submit as ID/proof of identity?
+Which document can I submit as proof of identity?

-I cannot present a current identity card, what can I do?
+I cannot present a current identity document, what can I do?

 What do I have to consider when submitting a certificate of good conduct?

-I cannot present a certificate of good conduct from my home country, e.g. in the case of refugee applicants, what can I do?
+I cannot provide a certificate of good conduct from my home country, what can I do?

-Where do I get my German certificate of good conduct?
+Where can I get my German certificate of good conduct?

 Do I have to submit a Certificate of Good Standing?